Memorable Manitobans: William James Parker (1896-1971)

 He served on the Board of Governors of the University of Manitoba (1933-1950) and was its Chairman (1947-1950), and was on the Board of Trustees of the Winnipeg General Hospital and later the St. Boniface General Hospital.
 He was a Director of Canadian National Railways, Trans-Canada Airlines (now Air Canada), a member of the Board of Governors for the Canadian Broadcasting Corporation (CBC), and a member of the Advisory Committee to the Canadian Wheat Board (1955-1970).
 Following retirement in November 1969, he served on the Canada Grain Council and the Manitoba Hydro Electric Board.

-He was a member of the Order of the British Empire (1946) and was inducted into the Order of Canada (1970) and the Manitoba Agricultural Hall of Fame.
+He was a member of the Order of the British Empire (1946) and was inducted into the Order of Canada (1970), Canadian Agricultural Hall of Fame (1974), and Manitoba Agricultural Hall of Fame (1978).
 He received an honorary doctorate from the University of Manitoba (1950).
 He was a member of the Manitoba Club, Niakwa Country Club, Wildwood Country Club, and United Church.

 Birth registration, Manitoba Vital Statistics.